CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터그래픽스/250306-spatial_transformations.md

 ### Problems of Euler angles

-Gimble Lock: In certain alignments of the axes, we lose degree of freedom.
+Gimbal Lock: In certain alignments of the axes, we lose degree of freedom.
 Not unique: Two different euler angles can represent the same rotation.